(last worked on: September 30th, 2018)

 Maybe I'm just ignorant of such things as "cloud cults" --so I Googled a bit.

-Despite that it was published 24 years ago, when I Googled on "clouds + religion", Stewart Guthrie's Faces in the Clouds: A New Theory of Religion, was still using up all the oxygen at the end of the 3rd page of retrieved items.
-Later, again: getting about the same results after Googling through 5 pages of search returns.
+Despite that it was published 24 years ago, when I Googled on "clouds + religion", Stewart Guthrie's Faces in the Clouds: A New Theory of Religion, was still using up all the oxygen at the end of the 3rd page of retrieved Google items.
+Later and again: I got about the same results after Googling through 5 pages of search returns.

-That title is an analogy, about how we anthropomorphisize and attribute agency --or at least animal life (animalism) to things we encounter and contend with.
+That title is an analogy to meaningless clouds --in how we anthropomorphisize and attribute agency --or at least animal life (animalism) to things we encounter and contend with.

 I'd be surprised if Guthrie found any religious followings based